leegeunhyeok/global-modules/packages/runtime/README.md

 # runtime

-Configure the runtime environment to register/import the module in the global module registry.
+Configure the runtime environment to register and import modules in the global module registry.

 ## Specification